matloff/regtools/README.md

 ## Novel tools tools for linear, nonlinear and nonparametric regression.

-These tools are associated with my book, <i>From Linear Models to Machine Learning: Modern Statistical Regression and Classification</i>, N. Matloff, CRC, 2017 (recipient of the *Technometrics* Eric Ziegel Award for Best Book Reviewed in 2017).
+These tools are associated with my book, <i>From Linear Models to Machine Learning: Statistical Regression and Classification</i>, N. Matloff, CRC, 2017 (recipient of the *Technometrics* Eric Ziegel Award for Best Book Reviewed in 2017).